wp-plugins/easy-pie-coming-soon/readme.txt

 = 0.5.2 =
 * Bugfix: Title of page can now be set.
-* Logo can now be set to take on native dimensions – no need to specify width/height if you don’t want to.
+* Logo can now be set to take on native dimensions - no need to specify width/height if you don't want to.
-* Notification that coming soon is off – allows for easy traversal to settings page.
+* Notification that coming soon is off - allows for easy traversal to settings page.
 * Javascript variable introduced to allow for easy conversion tracking.
 * Minor text cleanup.